NCEAS/metadig-engine/docs/operations-manual.md

     `kubectl get secret dataone-token -n metadig -o jsonpath='{.data.DataONEauthToken}' | base64 --decode`

-## MetaDIG Assessment Services
+## MetaDIG Assessment Deployments

-The metadata assessment engine (metadig-engine) components are installed and updated on the DataONE Kubernetes cluster using helm.
-Helm charts for metadig-engine servers are in the metadig-engine repo `./helm` directory.
+The metadata assessment engine (metadig-engine) components are installed and updated on the DataONE Kubernetes cluster using the helm chart.

 The following sections describe the commands needed configure, install and update metadig-engine services.